niftylettuce/niftylettuce.github.com/contents/posts/google-free-android-setup/index.md

 ### How to back-up SMS messages

 Simply install QKSMS (see link above), and in the app first sync with native messages, then go to `Backup and restore`, click on "Backup now", and then `adb pull /sdcard/QKSMS some-local-path` (replace "some-local-path" with where you want to save the back-up locally).
-Later once you're done with all the steps above, you can `adb push some-local-path /sdcard/QKSMS-backup`, re-open the QKSMS app after installing it, and restore from back-up.
+Later once you're done with all the steps above, you can `adb push some-local-path /sdcard/QKSMS`, re-open the QKSMS app after installing it, and restore from back-up.
+Make sure there is a `.json` file in the `/sdcard/QKSMS/Backups` folder, otherwise it will not work.

 ### Want to go Google-free on your Mac